Quarterly Report of the Chief Executive Officer of ARPANSA - April to June 2020

 Radioactive material import and export permits

-The importation and exportation of radioactive material to and from Australia requires permission under Regulation 4R of the Customs (Prohibited Imports) Regulations 1956 and Regulation 9AD the Customs (Prohibited Exports) Regulations 1958.
-Under these regulations, ARPANSA officers are authorised to issue import and export permits.
+The import and export of radioactive material to and from Australia requires permission under Regulation 4R of the Customs (Prohibited Imports) Regulations 1956 and Regulation 9AD the Customs (Prohibited Exports) Regulations 1958.
+Under these regulations, the Minister for Health has authorised ARPANSA officers to issue import and export permits.
 Permits ensure that radioactive material entering and exiting the country is subject to appropriate regulatory control.
-This includes that the end user is authorised to deal with the material, and that it is subject to appropriate safety and security provisions en-route and at its final destination.
+This includes a requirement that the end user is authorised to deal with the material, and that it is subject to appropriate safety and security provisions en-route and at its final destination.
 This material is used for a wide range of medical, industrial and scientific purposes.
-The efficient movement of nuclear medicine internationally is particularly important to ensure that patients receive appropriate imaging and therapy.

 Permits issued this quarter: